storj-archived/storjspace/README.md

 > An electron-vue uploader, downloader, and dashboard for the Storj network

+# Stability Warnings

+This project is still under development and will not be stable for a few months.
+Since the Storj network is undergoing a lot of changes in the coming months, this build will be frequently broken.

 ## Roadmap

 ### v1.0 release goals
-- [ ] User management and settings
+- [x] User management and settings
-- [ ] Key storage per multiple users
+- [ ] Key creation and management
-- [ ] Key retrieval / export for transfer
+- [ ] Key export for backup
 - [ ] List buckets
 - [ ] List files in bucket
 - [ ] Drag and drop file upload